MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### V1.15.9 (May 7, 2020)

- Deploy to production:  Backend release V1.15.9  A deploy went out addressing a customer concern about 0-byte files into Office 365, and with many more enhancements that don't currently have a direct user impact but will enable future improvements for our end users.
+ A backend release went out addressing a customer concern about 0-byte files into Office 365, and with many more enhancements that don't currently have a direct user impact but will enable future improvements for our end users.

 #### User/Support Impact